 By Jennifer Leigh Parker, Special to CNBC.com

+NEW YORK ( CNBC) -- Everyday expenses have a direct effect on the price of doing business, which is why we rank the Cost of Living for each state in CNBC's Top States for Business.
+So where would a business find a state with a reasonable cost of living?
+Our survey results show states with the best bang for your buck are in the South.
+Kentucky tops our list with 50 out of the 50-point total for this category.
 Moving up from 3rd place last year, the state boasts the lowest costs in the nation for groceries and healthcare, with extremely competitive costs for housing, transportation and utilities -- all three part of the basic criteria used for this ranking.

 | More from CNBC States With the Highest Cost of Living |

 Homes of Governors